horengo/3DgrainsML/README.md

 Orengo, H.A.; Esmoris, J.; Berganzo-Besga, I.; Lumbreras, F.; Aliende, P.; Wallace, M.; Livarda, A. <br> New computational approaches to morphometrics: combining 3D complex shape representation and machine learning for shape analysis. <br>
 Submitted to the Journal of Archaeological Science

 Please, use the second version of the code "3DgrainsMLv2_public" (the first version was the submitted initially).
 It can be run locally or directly from Google Colab and other environments.

-See the commit file for info on improvements with respect to the Original version.
+Improvements with respect to the orinigal version include:
+- Compatibility with Colab and GDrive and other improvements to increase reproductibility
+- Higher and more secure parallelisation
+- Improvements in the extraction of measures from 3D models
+- Improvements in the validation of the models